csm123/sharepoint-javascript-helpers/readme.md

 ## React

-SJH's simplicity and use of promises makes it compatible with modern JavaScript libraries like [React](http://facebook.github.io/react/).
+SJH's simplicity makes it compatible with modern JavaScript libraries like [React](http://facebook.github.io/react/).

 Here's is SJH and React combined, ready to run in a content editor web part: